-Brighton's Lamptey and Williams declare for Ghana
+Lamptey and Williams declare for Ghana

 The availability of the quintet for Ghana comes as a huge boost ahead of this year's World Cup in Qatar, where the 2010 quarter-finalists will face Portugal, Uruguay and South Korea in Group H.

-Williams, whose younger brother Nico also plays for Athletic, grew up wanting to play for Spain and represented them at youth level.
+Williams, whose younger brother Nico also plays for Athletic, became the first black player to score in the club's 117-year history after netting against Torino in February 2015.

-But after making his senior international bow for La Roja in 2015 in a 3-1 friendly win over Bosnia, he found the door of the national team shut to him.
+He grew up wanting to play for Spain and represented them at youth level, but after making his senior international bow for La Roja in 2015 in a 3-1 friendly win over Bosnia he found the door of the national team shut to him.

 After seven years of waiting, he is now delighted to swap the colours of Spain for the Black Stars kit.